SAG-AFTRA: 2023 strike

 On July 13, SAG-AFTRA announced that its television, theatrical, and streaming contract with the alliance had expired without an agreement to replace it.
 They announced that the SAG-AFTRA negotiating committee had voted unanimously to strike.
 SAG-AFTRA also announced that their National Board would meet later that morning to decide on whether or not SAG-AFTRA would go on strike.
 SAG-AFTRA said they would make their decision known to the public at 12 p.m.
 PST in a press conference at SAG-AFTRA plaza in Los Angeles.
 During the press conference, SAG-AFTRA president Fran Drescher and national executive director and chief negotiator Duncan Crabtree-Ireland confirmed that members had voted to strike and that the strike would begin July 14.
 This marked the first strike that involved actors in the film and television industry since 1980, and also the first time since 1960 that both SAG-AFTRA and the WGA would strike at the same time.
 The strike would last for almost four months, eventually coming to an end on November 9, 2023.
 The deal received 78.33% approval among voting SAG-AFTRA members when the voting concluded on December 5.

-2024–2025 video game strike
+2024–2025 strike

+The 2024–2025 SAG-AFTRA video game strike started after a year and a half of negotiations which failed to result in a protection agreement from the use of artificial intelligence (AI) for all performers covered by the Interactive Media Agreement.
+In addition to video game performers, there were concerns about companies having the ability to train AI to replicate an actor's voice or create a digital replica of their likeness without consent or fair compensation.

 Starting 12:01 am PDT (UTC-7) on July 26, 2024, SAG-AFTRA began a labor strike against video game developers signed to the Interactive Media Agreement.
 Roughly 2,600 people who were employed in the video game industry for voice acting, motion capture, and other work would participate in the strike.
 On June 11, 2025, 12:30 pm (UTC-7) SAG-AFTRA suspended the strike.
 SAG-AFTRA members were given notice to return to work on productions that fall under the IMA.
 On July 9, 2025, the tentative agreement was ratified with 95.04% of the votes in favor, officially ending the strike.